Java Do While Loop

 3

-Infinitive do-while loop This loop will execute infinite time if we pass the true condition.
-You can exit the infinite loop by pressing ctrl+c.
+This loop will execute infinite times if we pass the true condition.
+You can exit the infinite loop by pressing ctrl+c .

 Syntax